How to Score a 280 on USMLE Step 2 CK – A Comprehensive Guide

-A high score on USMLE Step 2 CK is probably the best boost you can give to your residency application.
-For those who didn’t score well on USMLE Step 1, a high Step 2 CK score is a chance to show residency programs what you’re capable of.
+A high score on USMLE Step 2 CK is probably the best boost you can give your residency application.
+For those who didn’t score well or receive a passing score on USMLE Step 1, a high Step 2 CK score is a chance to show residency programs what you’re capable of.
 Even if you scored well on Step 1, a strong performance on Step 2 CK demonstrates consistency and clinical excellence.

-In recent years, Step 2 CK has really taken on a new sense of importance.
+In recent years, Step 2 CK has taken on a new sense of importance.
 Many residency programs now require residency candidates to submit their Step 2 CK scores before ranking their applicants.
-Moreover, the USMLE has announced that in 2022, Step 1 is scheduled to transition to a pass/fail metric – this change will place even more emphasis on your Step 2 CK score.
+Moreover, the USMLE has announced that in 2022, Step 1 is scheduled to transition to a pass/fail metric.
+This change will place even more emphasis on your Step 2 CK score.

 - How to Use Clerkship Year to Set Yourself Up for Success